subsquid/docs/docs/tutorials/index-to-local-csv-files.md

 ## Conclusions

-The purpose of this project was to demonstrate how to use Subsquid's indexing framework for data analytics prototyping: the indexer was able to ingest all this data, process it, and dump it on local CSV files in roughly 20 minutes, and a simple Python script in the project's repository shows how to read multiple CSV files, and perform some data analysis with Pandas.
+The purpose of this project was to demonstrate how to use Subsquid's indexing framework for data analytics prototyping: the indexer was able to ingest all this data, process it, and dump it to local CSV files in roughly 20 minutes.
+The simple Python script in the project's repository shows how to read multiple CSV files, and perform some data analysis with Pandas.

-Subsquid also wants to collect feedback on this new tool that Subsquid has made available for the developer community, so if you want to express an opinion, have suggestions, feel free to reach out.
+Subsquid Team seeks feedback on this new tool.
+If you want to share any thoughts or have any suggestions, feel free to reach out to us at [the SquidDevs Telegram channel](https://t.me/HydraDevs).